-Most people have a “weak in the knees” moment at some point in their life – the day they meet the love of their life, their wedding day, the day their child is born.
+Most people have a “weak knees” moment at some point in their life – the day they meet the love of their life, their wedding day, or the day their child is born.
 But in general, weak knees aren’t a good thing.
 In fact, they leave you susceptible to injury and pain.

 So, what can you do to strengthen your knees?